 Coffee is optional and is ultimately up to you.
 You may decide to give it up altogether during this time.

-But if you do like coffee, drink ONLY AT MEALTIMES or within 1 hour.
+But if you do like coffee, only drink it with your meals or within 1 hour.
 No coffee is permitted between meals.

-Coffee does not count as fluid intake, you still need to drink the required amount of water.
+Coffee does not count as fluid intake, so you will still need to drink the required amount of water.

 And please ... don’t add milk or sugar to your coffee!